 One of absolute favorite things about living in Portland is the proximity to so many berries.
 They are also cheap which is even better.
 I went a little berry crazy at my local farm stand and bought two flats of raspberries to freeze and make into jam.
 These were a little more tart than my last flat so I did end up adding some maple syrup to the recipe to account for this.

 Now if you don’t want to make your own filling, simply replace it with your favorite jam.
-However, I like to control how much sugar is going into our treats.
+However, I like to control how much sugar is going into our treats and you can make these a low sugar pop tart if you choose to.

 I’m pretty sure that I always had a pop tart in my lunch box as a kid, and when this baby came out of the oven and I took my first bite, I knew that this would be a future treat in the Little’s lunch box.